Running My Own Race

 Who is someone you can use your skills to empower?

 As you consider what your race is, and what is required to empower yourself to achieve the dreams at the end of the race, can you see any specific attitudes, knowledge or skills that you require to reach the end?
 Who can come alongside you in this journey, not to run your race, but to journey alongside with you?
 What you do today impacts your future, so don’t hesitate.
-Find your tribe that will support you through life!
+Build your confidence and find your tribe that will support you through life!

 *To protect privacy and identities of my friends, the friends mentioned above are a mish-mesh of the people I encounter in life, and are completely fictitious.